Zenduty/docs/docs/Icinga2.md

 ## In Icinga2:

 5. Install the Icinga2 software on your system.

-[IMPORTANT]Make sure you have Python3 installed on your system.
+[IMPORTANT] Make sure you have Python2 installed on your system.

 6. After this, add an integration to your Zenduty account.
 This is NOT the integration automatically provided to you.